ibexa/documentation-developer/docs/commerce/email_notifications/email_notifications.md

 ---
-description: With transactional emails you can notify end users about changes in the status of orders, payments, shipments, and so on.
+description: With transactional emails you can notify end users about changes in the status of user registration, password recovery, orders, payments, shipments, and so on.
 edition: commerce
 ---